PranavKoduri/Meteor-Rush-Installer/README.md

 The goal of the game is to survive until the end while getting as high of a score as possible.
 Your score increases as time passes, but you can increase it more by shooting down meteors and surviving stages of meteors falling.

-There are 6 stages, each of which takes about 30 seconds, so a full game lasts a little over 3 minutes.
+There are 6 stages, each of which lasts about 30 seconds, so a full game lasts a little over 3 minutes.

 ## Download